electron/electron/docs/api/native-image.md

 var appIcon = new Tray('/Users/somebody/images/icon.png');
 ```

-Following suffixes as DPI denses are also supported:
+Following suffixes for DPI are also supported:

 * `@1x`
 * `@1.25x`